 On or about September 26, 2017, the same LVN misappropriated one milligram of Hydromorphone from a patient and failed to take precautions to prevent such misappropriation.
 Her conduct was likely to defraud the facility and patient thereof of the cost of the medication.

-On or about October 10, 2017, the LVN allegedly falsely documented administering six tablets of Hydrocodone/APAP 5/325 mg to a patient and three syringes of Morphine Sulfate 2 mg to a patient in that the patients denied requesting or receiving any Hydrocodone or Morphine.
+On or about October 10, 2017, the LVN allegedly falsely documented administering six tablets of Hydrocodone/APAP 5/325 mg to a patient and three syringes of pain relief medication 2 mg to a patient in that the patient denied requesting or receiving any Hydrocodone or pain relief medication.

 However, the LVN failed to a Texas LVN defense lawyer to help her with her case.
 Because of this, the Texas Board of Nursing suspended and disciplined the LVN.

 Do not fret if you find yourself in a similar situation same as that of the LVN mentioned above.
 All you need to do is to find the right Texas LVN defense lawyer who can help you in the case.
-Equip yourself with the knowledge and expertise you need for a successful outcome by consulting a knowledgeable and experienced Texas nurse attorney.
+Consult a Texas nurse attorney who is skilled and experienced to equip yourself with the knowledge necessary for a successful outcome.
 Contact the Law Office of Yong J. An and text or call attorney Yong 24/7 at (832) 428-4579